Are you concerned about someone who is at risk of radicalisation?

 No support can be provided to anyone without first obtaining their informed consent.

-Any support that we do provide is done so through the Channel programme, an early intervention and multi-agency approach to protect vulnerable people by:
+Any support that we do provide is done so through the

 - identifying individuals at risk